-- 1. Economic Success and Wellbeing Panels to agree to endorse the Joint Inclusive Growth Project Plan - 2.
-Economic Success and Wellbeing Panels to agree to recommend that the projects outlined within the Joint Inclusive Growth Project Plan are included within the forthcoming Corporate Plan
+- 1. To endorse the Joint Inclusive Growth Project Plan - 2.
+To recommend that the projects outlined within the Joint Inclusive Growth Project Plan are included within the forthcoming Corporate Plan

 1 SUMMARY

 1.1 This paper will comprise of three distinct sections, following feedback on the Joint Inclusive Growth Strategy given by Broadland and South Norfolk Cabinets.
 The first section will provide an update on the Inclusive Growth agenda at the county-wide level.
 The second section will show the breadth of work that both Councils currently undertake within the sphere of inclusive growth and outlines how this will be conducted considering the developing shared officer team.
 The third section will describe, in depth, the entirely new areas of work that both Councils will look to proceed with in the coming years, in line with the Joint Inclusive Growth Strategy, in the form of project plans.